relliky/Tais_Home_Assistant_Config/python_templates/README.md

 4. Split command-line parsing and generation orchestration out of `main()`.
 5. Move entity-registry inspection helpers into their own module.
 6. Move dashboard generation into its own module.
+7. Move package/dashboard room ordering into its own module.

 Recommended next steps: